bfitzgit23/StormFS-Linux/README.md

-# StormFS-Linux
+# BFS-Linux

-This repo contain scripts to automate StormFS-Linux  (Linux From Scratch) build, manage, updates, rolling and etc. Yeah its bunch of scripts.
+This repo contain scripts to automate BFS-Linux  (Linux From Scratch) build, manage, updates, rolling and etc. Yeah its bunch of scripts.
 Its basically almost whole tools to maintain a Linux distribution.
 These what I use on my main system as daily use on my main computer.
-If you want to use StormFS as main OS and be able to maintain it, you can use it.
-But keep in mind, these scripts do not 100% follow LFS, because thats the main point of StormFS, you build it yourself and customize it as you want.
+If you want to use BFS as main OS and be able to maintain it, you can use it.
+But keep in mind, these scripts do not 100% follow LFS, because thats the main point of BFS, you build it yourself and customize it as you want.
 Your distro your rules, but this one follow my rules.

-Heres is important point of `StormFS Linux` that follow my rules;
+Heres is important point of `BFS Linux` that follow my rules;

 - bootstrap using [LFS v9.1](https://linuxfromscratch.org/lfs/view/9.1/) way.
 - multilib. all 32bit libraries is thrown into `/lib32` directory.